Implementing Pre-AP for Coordinators

 All new Pre-AP teachers and the current Pre-AP coordinator from each school commit to complete professional learning, and are encouraged to take advantage of additional optional professional learning offerings.

-- Returning Pre-AP teachers and leaders are encouraged to engage with professional learning for experienced teachers and leaders.
+- Returning Pre-AP teachers and administrators are encouraged to engage with professional learning.

 Familiarize Yourself with Pre-AP’s Digital Support